NexMirror/Kallithea/docs/usage/email.rst

 ``app_email_from`` setting in the configuration file.
 This setting can either contain only an email address, like `kallithea-noreply@example.com`, or both a name and an address in the following format: `Kallithea
 <kallithea-noreply@example.com>`.
+However, if the email is sent due to an
+action of a particular user, for example when a comment is given or a pull request created, the name of that user will be combined with the email address specified in ``app_email_from`` to form the sender (and any name part in that configuration setting disregarded).

-The subject of these emails can
-optionally be prefixed with the value of ``email_prefix`` in the configuration file.
+The subject of these emails can optionally be prefixed with the value of ``email_prefix`` in the configuration file.

 Error emails